Reviews You Can Rely On

 What Will You Use It For?

 The major benefits of a folding blade over a fixed-blade knife are convenience and portability.
 Within that framework, though, there's a huge variety of options available.
-A knife collector may be more interested in displaying a knife for its beauty rather than using it for what they're inherently designed as — a tool.
+A knife collector may be more interested in displaying a knife for its beauty rather than using it as a tool.
 Certain brands, such as CIVIVI, have built a loyal following by offering models in a huge variety of colorways and material combinations.

 The Drifter's factory edge arrives sharp enough to cut delicate onions without eliciting tears.